 BMS 110 Concepts in the Biomedical Sciences or BIO 121 General Biology I

 ART 100 Two-Dimensional Design

 CHM 105 Fundamentals of Chemistry or CHM 160 General Chemistry I

 BMS 307 Human Anatomy

 HEC 155 Principles of Human Development or PSY 331 Psychology of the Child

 MTH 340 Statistical Methods or PSY 200 Psychological Statistical Methods

 PSY 365 Aging and Adjustment or SOC 375 Sociology of Aging

 PHY 100 Survey of Physics with Laboratory or PHY 123 and PHY 124.

-KIN 360 Kinesiology (kinesiology or biomechanics often substitute for the physics.)
+KIN 360 Kinesiology (kinesiology or biomechanics often substituted for the physics)